mangotraabhi/AASIST-Audio-Deepfake-Detection/Assessment Report.md

 **Implementation Process Documentation:**

-* **Setup:** The environment was prepared by cloning the repository (`github.com/mangotraabhi/AASIST-Audio-Deepfake-Detection`, which incorporates the necessary parts of `clovaai/aasist`) and installing dependencies listed in `requirements.txt` using `pip` within a Python virtual environment.
+* **Setup:** The environment was prepared by cloning the repository (`github.com/clovaai/aasist` and installing dependencies listed in `requirements.txt` using `pip` within a Python virtual environment.
 This process was straightforward.
 * **Data Handling:** The ASVspoof 2019 LA dataset was successfully downloaded and extracted using the `download_dataset.py` script included in the original AASIST repository.
 This placed the data into the expected `./LA` directory structure relative to the main scripts.
 * **Code Modifications:** Two key modifications were applied to the original `clovaai/aasist` code before execution:
     * In `evaluation.py`, instances of `.astype(np.float)` were changed to `.astype(np.float64)` to ensure compatibility with modern NumPy versions where `np.float` is deprecated.